doitintl/ferent/README.md

 this project and is impacted if this project changes.

-Though there can be dependencies not reflected in service accounts, but it is reasonable to use service accounts to track dependencies if we assume that
+Though there can be dependencies not reflected in service accounts, it is reasonable to use service accounts to track dependencies if we assume that
    * internal integrations are authenticated
-   (i.e., internal websites are not like  public websites that can be left open for unauthenticated use)
+   (i.e., internal websites are not like  public websites that can be left open for unauthenticated use);
    * inter-service authentication is done with service accounts (which is the best practice).

 ## Output